-The Addiction Lab @ KU is affiliated with the Cofrin Logan Center for Addiction Research and Treatment and the Department of Applied Behavioral Science on the KU Lawrence campus.
+The KU BEAN Lab is affiliated with the Cofrin Logan Center for Addiction Research and Treatment and the Department of Applied Behavioral Science on the KU Lawrence campus.
 The lab is a training environment for graduate students, undergraduate students, and postdoctoral fellows.
 Learn more about our priorities for supervising graduate and undergraduate students in the sections below.

-The Addiction Lab @ KU is affiliated with the Cofrin Logan Center for Addiction Research and Treatment and the Department of Applied Behavioral Science on the KU Lawrence campus.
-Dr. Amlung will be recruiting graduate students in Applied Behavioral Science programs (MA/PhD) at KU for a Fall 2021 start date.
+The KU BEAN Lab is affiliated with the Cofrin Logan Center for Addiction Research and Treatment and the Department of Applied Behavioral Science on the KU Lawrence campus.
+Dr. Amlung will be considering graduate student applicants in the Behavioral Psychology PhD program in Applied Behavioral Science at KU for a Fall 2023 start date.

 Contact Dr. Amlung by email for more information (email@example.com)

 Graduate Mentoring Philosophy

 Supervising graduate trainees is a role that I take very seriously and one that I gain a tremendous amount of professional and personal satisfaction.
 I am deeply committed to working alongside my trainees to provide them with research and academic experiences that will further their professional development and training as scientists.
 I consider myself a mentor first and a scientist second, and I hope that my trainees see this philosophy put into practice when working in the lab.

 In my lab, graduate students are involved in all stages of the research process, from designing studies, to collecting and analyzing data, and presenting and publishing the results of our research.
 The lab is highly collaborative, with students and research assistants working together with Dr. Amlung on developing ideas for new studies, carrying out projects and sharing research findings.
 My students are encouraged to attend scientific conferences and begin working on data collection and conference presentations during their first year.
 You will then be challenged to expand your involvement and autonomy as you complete your master’s or doctoral theses.